HOME

 Sam Loyd's Banana Puzzle - Solution

-The Puzzle: How it is that when I buy yellow bananas at three shillings a bunch and the same number of red ones at four shillings a bunch I would get two more bunches for the same amount if I divided the money evenly between the yellow and red bananas? |
+How it is that when I buy yellow bananas at three shillings a bunch and the same number of red ones at four shillings a bunch I would get two more bunches for the same amount if I divided the money exactly between the yellow and red bananas?

 The amount of money was 336 shillings.